Accommodation Types

 Nomades

-Nomades mixes modern architecture with rustic art: there are animal skins on the floors and soft furnishings and photos of Tehelche people on the walls.
-It gets the best of both worlds in Coyhaique with its perfect location - walk out of the front door and you're minutes from the central square, look out of the bedroom windows and you've got views of the Simpson reserve and river.
+Nomades mixes modern architecture with rustic art: there are animal skins on the floors and soft furnishings and photos of Tehuelche people on the walls.
+It gets the best of both worlds in Coyhaique with its perfect location - walk out of the front door and you're minutes from the central square, look out of the bedroom windows and you've got views of the Simpson Reserve and river.
 Service is relatively hands-off, but if you are happy to be self-sufficient and would rather see the river from your shower than have overly interested hosts, then this is a great choice.

 Nomades Coyhaique Hotels